 The Error Budget

-The primary sources of errors that now degrade GPS performance include atmospheric errors, geometry of the satellites, multipath, timing and satellite orbit errors.
+The primary sources of errors that now degrade GPS performance include atmospheric errors, the geometry of the satellites, multipath, timing, and satellite orbit errors.

 Atmospheric errors are the most significant source of errors of GPS.

 With the satellites orbiting at about 20,000km above the earth, the GPS signals have to travel through the ionosphere and the troposphere layers before reaching the receiver antenna.
-Ionosphere is the collective term for the various layers of ionized particles and electrons found at altitudes of 80–250 km in the atmosphere.
-Ionization is caused primarily by short-wavelength (Xray and ultraviolet) solar radiation during the daytime.
+The ionosphere is the collective term for the various layers of ionized particles and electrons found at altitudes of 80–250 km in the atmosphere.
+Ionization is caused primarily by short-wavelength (X-ray and ultraviolet) solar radiation during the daytime.
 Ionospheric activities have the biggest impact on GPS accuracy.

 Since a receiver uses triangulation from the GPS signals to determine its location on the earth, the better the geometry of the satellites in the sky, the better (neater) the triangulation result.